stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

 8. Once the `slurmd` daemon starts on a compute node, the slurm controller registers the node as having finished rebooting.
 It then launches the actual job, which does not do anything.

+TODO: need to relock the instances afterwards!
+TODO: mention the playbook to check rebuild state?
+TODO: maybe we should default to only unlocking the compute/login?

 ## Prerequsites